MikeQDev/blog/_posts/2023-10-14-monitoring.md

 ### Culture

 Everyone in your org needs to be on the same page with your M+A and incident response process.
 From the engineers to upper-level management -- on-call or not -- the practices must be understood (at different depths, depending on the role) and adopted accordingly.
 Not having this transparency runs the risk of engineer burnout, underappreciated on-call engineers, excuses, and system downtime

+It's also important that a **blameless** culture is in place [to ensure more reliable systems](https://sre.google/workbook/postmortem-culture/) and to foster a healthy engineering community

 #### Who builds it, runs it
 I'm a firm believer of "you build it, you run it" (basically, if you write the software, you should be responsible for it in production as well).
 The contrary often results in teams writing and deploying software, then expecting a help-desk/support technician to execute steps from a runbook (more on this later) to solve issues when they occur.
 This is a *terrible* idea!